-Dr. Gen primary teaches in the Public Administration Program, though his academic focus on public policy and applied research have also had him teach in seven other degree programs at SF State and Aarhus University in Denmark.
-His courses cover subjects including public policy processes, civic engagement in public policy, policy analysis, program evaluation, environmental policy, and education policy.
+Dr. Gen primary teaches in the Public Administration Program, though his academic focus on public policy and applied research have had him teach in seven other degree programs at SF State and Aarhus University in Denmark.
+His courses cover public policy processes, civic engagement in public policy, policy analysis, program evaluation, environmental policy, and education policy.
 In the MPA program, he advises students in the public policy and environmental administration emphases.

 Dr. Gen studies public engagement in policy making processes, and focuses on environmental and education policy issues.
 This ranges from how government agencies conduct public outreach to how advocacy groups try to influence policy outcomes, and the measurable outcomes of these efforts.
-These interests stem from his prior employment and consultancies with many public and nonprofit organizations, including Plan International, the International Boundary and Water Commission, US EPA, US Air Force, the Army Environmental Policy Institute, Caltrans, the Georgia Department of Transportation, SF Ed Fund, SF Unified School District, SF Public Utilities Commission, Petaluma Transit, Turlock Irrigation District, and others
+These interests stem from his prior employment and consultancies with many public and nonprofit organizations, including Plan International, the International Boundary and Water Commission, US EPA, US Air Force, the Army Environmental Policy Institute, Caltrans, the Georgia Department of Transportation, SF Ed Fund, SF Unified School District, SF Public Utilities Commission, Petaluma Transit, Turlock Irrigation District, and others.

-Gen, S., & Luger, E. (in press, accepted 2017) Does mode of public outreach matter?
+Gen, S., & Luger, E. (2019) Does mode of public outreach matter?
 In Kerley, R., Dunning, P.T., & Liddle, J. (editors).
-International Handbook of Local Government.
-Blackwell.
-Gen, S., & Wright, A.C.
-(2016)
+Routledge Handbook of International Local Government.
+Routledge.

-Strategies of policy advocacy organizations, and their theoretical affinities: evidence from Q-methodology.
-Policy Studies Journal. doi:10.1111/psj.12167.
 Gen, S. & Wright, A.C.
 (2013) Policy advocacy organizations: a framework linking theory to practice.
 Journal of Policy Practice, 12(3): 163-193.

 Gen, S., Shafer, H., & Nakagawa, M. (2012).
 Perceptions of environmental justice: the case of a U.S. urban wastewater system.
 Sustainable Development, 20: 239-250.

 Gen, S. (2011) The dilemma of environmental valuation: ethics and U.S. policy.
 International Journal of the Humanities, 9(2): 133-145.

 Gen, S. (2010).
 Public knowledge and wastewater management: a case in San Francisco.
 Environmental Practice, 12(4): 328-341.

 Paarlberg, L. & Gen, S. (2009).
 Exploring the determinants of nonprofit coproduction of public service delivery: the case of k-12 public education.
 American Review of Public Administration, 39(4): 391-408.
-Pendola, R. & Gen, S. (2008) Does ‚ "main street" promote a sense of community?
-A comparison of San Francisco neighborhoods.
-Environment & Behavior, 40(4): 545-574.